PoloDB/PoloDB/README.md

 The API of PoloDB is very similar to MongoDB.
 It's very easy to learn and use.

+# Platform

+Theoretically, PoloDB supports all platforms that Rust compiler supports.
+But PoloDB is a personal project currently.
+Limited by my time, I only compile and test on the following platform:

+- macOS 10.15 x64
+- Linux x64 (Tested on Fedora 30)
+- Windows 10 x64

 # Developing Plan

 The feature will be implemented one by on in order.